rnd-user/go-vnc/README.md

-# VNC Library for Go
+# RFB Library for Go

-go-vnc is a VNC library for Go, initially supporting VNC clients but with the goal of eventually implementing a VNC server.
+go-vnc is a client-side RFB library for Go.

 This library implements [RFC 6143](http://tools.ietf.org/html/rfc6143).